robertricht/Richter-Sci-Comm/Exhibits.md

 				<p>
 					From sensors to prototypes: participants learn the basics of microcontrollers and rapid fabrication.
-					Typical outcomes include small interactive devices (LEDs, motors, sensors) and 3D-printed parts that make projects tangible and robust.
+					Typical outcomes include small interactive devices (LEDs, motors, sensors) and 3D-printed parts that make projects tangible and robust .
 				</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>